Processing math: 100%

 4. Determine the mode for both the advantages and disadvantages.

-5. Compute the percentages for the advantages and disadvantages.
+5. Compute the percentages for both the advantages and disadvantages.

-6. Compute the odds of a farmer stating 'high price' as a disadvantage, among farmers in the study.
+6. Compute the odds of a farmer stating 'high price' as a disadvantage, among all farmers.

 7. Compute the odds of a farmer stating 'high price' as a disadvantage, among farmers who listed a disadvantage.